Salmon Data Exchange Package Specification

 | concept_scheme_iri | string | no | IRI of the SKOS concept scheme (e.g., the DFO Salmon Status scheme). |

-| concept_iri | string | no | IRI of the specific SKOS concept that code_value represents. |
+| term_iri | string | no | IRI of the specific ontology term (SKOS concept or other) that code_value represents. |

 Guidance: